-“At sunset we reached the lakes.
+“At sunset, we reached the lakes.
 A small ridge of land [the Harney Lake dunes] an acre in width divides the fresh water from the salt lakes.
 These two lakes have no intercourse.
-The fresh water has an unpleasant taste 1 mile wide 9 long.
-In this (salt) lake [Malheur Lake] discharge Sylavailles River [the Silvies river] and 2 small forks; but it has no discharge.
+The freshwater has an unpleasant taste 1 mile wide and 9 long.
+This (salt) lake [Malheur Lake] discharges Sylavailles River [the Silvies River] and 2 small forks; but it has no discharge.
 Salt Lake at the south end is 3 miles wide.
-Its length at present unknown to us but appears to be a large body of saltish water.
+Its length at present is unknown to us but appears to be a large body of saltish water.
 All hands gave it a trial but none could drink it.
-All the country is low and bare of wood except worm wood and brush.
+All the country is low and bare of wood except wormwood and brush.
 We had trouble finding wood to cook supper.
 The trappers did not see a vestige of beaver.
 Great stress was laid on the expedition visiting this quarter.
 Here we are now all ignorant of the country, traps in camp, provisions scarce prospects gloomy.
-Buffalo have been here and heads are to be seen.
+Buffalo has been here and heads are to be seen.
 Fowl in abundance but very shy.” ~ Peter Skene Ogden 1826

 In 1826 French-Canadian fur trapper Peter Skene Ogden led a large expedition of trappers from the Hudson Bay Company into the Harney Basin.
-The fur trappers were looking for beaver, river otter and other fur bearing animals in rivers and wetlands in the Basin.
-Ogden and his company of trappers remained on the north side of Malheur, Mud and Harney Lakes.
-However, had they gone to the south side of Malheur Lake, they would have found fresh water at the spring near today’s Refuge headquarters and the abundant plant and animal resource of the Blitzen Valley.
+The fur trappers were looking for beaver, river otters, and other fur-bearing animals in rivers and wetlands in the Basin.
+Ogden and his company of trappers remained on the north side of Malheur, Mud, and Harney Lakes.
+However, had they gone to the south side of Malheur Lake, they would have found fresh water at the spring near today’s Refuge headquarters and the abundant plant and animal resources of the Blitzen Valley.

 During their late fall arrival, they encountered Paiute Indians camped along the shore of the lakes.
 The Hudson Bay Company frequently expected local tribes to supply food for their large expedition groups.
 Unfortunately, the Paiutes were entering winter after a very unproductive summer and were unable to help the explorers with food.
 On November 3rd Ogden documents his company’s hardships and provides a description of the Paiutes and their small villages.
 He also describes the hardships the Indians were enduring because of a lack of food:

-Prospects did not improve for the company and Ogden recounts on November 4th: “Raised camp taking west course and soon reached the end of Salt Lake [Malheur lake] not near so long as I expected, in some parts nearly 5 miles wide and deep, its borders flat and sandy.
-At evening we camped near three small lakes [east side of Malheur Lake ].
+Prospects did not improve for the company and Ogden recounts on November 4th: “Raised camp taking the west course and soon reached the end of Salt Lake [Malheur lake] not near so long as I expected, in some parts nearly 5 miles wide and deep, its borders flat and sandy.
+In the evening we camped near three small lakes [east side of Malheur Lake ].
 Swans numerous.
 Tho’ 100 shots fired, not one killed.
-Nothing but worm wood this day.
+Nothing but wormwood this day.
 Salt (?)
-Lake may be 10 miles in length.
-Mr. McKay and party arrived with the following accounts – no beaver, same level country a chain of lakes of fresh water.
+Lake maybe 10 miles in length.
+Mr. McKay and the party arrived with the following accounts – no beaver, same-level country a chain of lakes of fresh water.
 This adds to the general gloom prevailing in camp, with all in a starving condition, so that plots are forming (among) the Freemen to separate.
 Should we not find animals our horses will fall to the kettle.
 I am at a loss how to act.”